vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2-elb-asg/README.md

 **High Availability**: Means that your application is available in multiple locations, in this case that our service running in multi availability zones.

-- High Availability means to run our app/system in at least two different AZs
+- High Availability means to run our app/system in at least 2 different AZs
   - This means more Security, Disaster Recover, Keep the work running.
 - A few analogies:
   1. To do it in AWS we have ASG and ELB that are multi-az.